kubernetes/community/contributors/design-proposals/kubelet-rootfs-distribution.md

 Currently, the Kubelet does not need access to arbitrary paths on the host (as hostPath volumes are managed entirely by the docker daemon process, including SELinux context applying), so Kubelet makes no operations at those paths).

 This will likely change in the future, at which point a shared bindmount of `/` will be made available at a known path in the Kubelet chroot.
-This change will necessarily be more intrusive.
+This change will necessarily be more intrusive since it will require the kubelet to behave differently (use the shared rootfs mount's path) when running within the chroot.

 ## Current Use